emory-libraries/Pattern-Library/src/_patterns/30-molecules/messaging/alert.md

 ### Description

 The alert molecule can be used to include an alert within another pattern.
-Alerts are builds as [Vue.js][Vue.js] components and utilize in-browser session storage to remember when users dismiss alerts.
+Alerts are built as [Vue.js][Vue.js] components and utilize in-browser session storage to remember when users dismiss them.

 ### Best Practices